-The Midland Central Appraisal District periodic property re-inspection plan is a targeted work schedule for guidance of district appraisal inspection of all property within the district boundaries.
-While employees are directed to follow the inspection schedule as written, variations is allowed with Department Manager submission and Chief Appraiser approval.
+The Midland Central Appraisal District periodic property re-inspection plan is a targeted work schedule for guidance of appraisal inspection of all property within the district boundaries.
+While employees are directed to follow the inspection schedule as written, deviation from the plan is allowed with Department Manager request and Chief Appraiser approval.
 The work schedule plan does not preclude deviation due to unforeseen natural disasters, comptroller or legislative changes, or modifications due to economic growth patterns.